Own-Data-Privateer/hoardy-web/doc/data-on-disk.md

-# Data formats used by `pwebarc`
+# Data formats used by `Hoardy-Web`

-The file format used by `pwebarc` shall hence be called "Web Request+Response" aka "WRR", with file extension of `.wrr`.
+The file format used by `Hoardy-Web` shall hence be called "Web Request+Response" aka "WRR", with file extension of `.wrr`.

 Internally, a WRR files is a [CBOR (RFC8949)](https://datatracker.ietf.org/doc/html/rfc8949) encoding of the following structure: